How the poor were lost ....

 The poor in developed countries like the USA and UK are now a minority, though up to maybe the 1950's or 1960's they had been a majority.

 While the poor were a majority their main problems were simply economic poverty and economic exploitation.
-Government bodies manned by the upper and middle classes understood this sufficiently to be able to handle the poor with some appropriateness, if not always entirely to the poor's liking.
+Government bodies manned by the upper and middle classes understood this sufficiently to be able to handle the poor with some appropriateness, if not always entirely to the poor's liking or benefit.
 The votes of the poor majority were basically sought with a policy mix of small economic titbits and nationalistic policies.

 The poor becoming a minority.